audaciaconsulting/Audacia.Random/README.md

 - `.OrDefault(int probability)`

 ## Base Data
-The `Audacia.Random.Data` class exposes the collectiions of strings used for some of the extension methods.
+The `Audacia.Random.Data` class exposes the collections of strings used for some of the extension methods.
 These are:
 - `Cities`
 - `Counties`
 - `MaleNames`